 Three provincial statutes permit a person who holds personal health information of a competent patient to disclose that information to family members and friends.
-Under the Manitoba Personal Health Information Act and the British Columbia Personal Information Protection Act, a person who holds personal health information may disclose that information without the consent of the individual if the disclosure is for the purpose of contacting a relative or friend of an individual who is injured, incapacitated, or ill.
-Under the Alberta Health Information Act a custodian may disclose individually identifying diagnostic, treatment, and care information without the consent of the individual who is the subject of the information to family members of the individual or to another person with whom the individual is believed to have a close personal relationship, if the information is given in general terms and concerns the presence, location, condition, diagnosis, progress, and prognosis of the individual on the day on which the information is disclosed and the disclosure is not contrary to the express request of the individual.

-It is not uncommon for people living with HIV/AIDS to have kept their diagnosis a secret from family and friends due to the inordinate degree of stigma associated with the disease.
-It is also commonly the case that if a person's location in a particular health facility is disclosed, so is his or her HIV status.
-Under the Maritake particular health facility is disclosed, so is his or her HIV status, since certain wards, facilities, and clinical areas are known to be used for HIV-positive patients.
+Under the Manitoba Personal Health Information Act and the British Columbia Personal Information Protection Act, a person who holds personal health information may disclose that information without the consent of the individual if the disclosure is for the purpose of contacting a relative or friend of an individual who is injured, incapacitated, or ill.320 Under the Alberta Health Information Act a custodian may disclose individually identifying diagnostic, treatment, and care information without the consent of the individual who is the subject of the information to family members of the individual or to another person with whom the individual is believed to have a close personal relationship, if the information is given in general terms and concerns the presence, location, condition, diagnosis, progress, and prognosis of the individual on the day on which the information is disclosed and the disclosure is not contrary to the express request of the individual.321 disease.
+It is also commonly the case that if a person's location in a particular health facility is disclosed, so is his or her HIV status, since certain wards, facilities, and clinical areas are known to be used for HIV-positive patients.
 As a result, custodians should not have the discretion to disclose the health information of a competent, conscious person to family and friends without express consent.
-HALCO has argued that provisions such as those reproduced above are excessively broad and jeopardize the privacy of people with HIV/AIDS.
-Given the extensive triage and admittance procedures that patients already go through when they are admitted to hospital or an emergency department, it is not an unreasonable burden to place on custodians that they be required to ask patients if the hospital can give out information to callers seeking to know their status or whereabouts within a facility.
+HALCO has argued that provisions such as those reproduced above are excessively broad and jeopardize the privacy of people with HIV/AIDS.322 Given the extensive triage and admittance procedures that patients already go through when they are admitted to hospital or an emergency department, it is not an unreasonable burden to place on custodians that they be required to ask patients if the hospital can give out information to callers seeking to know their status or whereabouts within a facility.